kmwine02/project01/README.md

 # Features #

-One of the defining features of our application is the ability to link a concert venue with a nearby local brewery.
+The defining features of our application is the ability to link a concert venue with a nearby local brewery.

 # Future Features #